Complete Guide to Warehouse Management Systems (WMS)

 Our WMS gives you real time control and a bird’s eye view of your warehouse tasks, thanks to a user-friendly PC interface.

-Setting up is easy — all you need is a main computer that will act as the warehouse server and additional computers for your staff to access the system.
+Setting up is easy.
+All you need is a main computer that will act as the warehouse server and additional computers for your staff to access the system.

 After installation, the WMS is ready for use and can smoothly connect with any type of corporate ERP system.